 - Restored files are rescanned by Universal AV with its latest diagnosis

 - Reserved only if you have no intention of using the program/application

-- Option is only available if the software is trying to launch/run
+- An option is only available if the software is trying to launch/run

 - Choosing to block only prevents it from running and may try to launch again